 I am writing in response to your listing in the Memphis Gazette for a nurse’s aide.
 Please accept my enclosed resume for consideration.

-As a CPR-certified lifeguard and a LPN student at Memphis Community College, I have the formal training necessary for this position.
+As a CPR-certified lifeguard and an LPN student at Memphis Community College, I have the formal training necessary for this position.
 Additionally, with two years of experience in retail sales, I have excellent customer service skills that can translate well to patient relations.

 After you have reviewed my resume, I hope to meet with you to discuss how I can be beneficial to your team.
 I look forward to hearing from you to schedule an interview at your earliest convenience.

-Pam’s Take: Nice concise approach for an entry-level candidate.
+Our Take: Nice concise approach for an entry-level candidate.
 She doesn’t have years of nursing experience to point to, so she highlights her training and how her non-nursing work experience has also helped to prepare her.

 Cover Letter Example 4: Professional